 For all setups, Simlog’s Custom Travel Case makes transportation easy.

-- Made-to-measure, with dedicated slots for levers, joysticks, pedals, steering wheel, and tabletop mounting brackets
+- Made-to-measure, with dedicated slots for levers, joysticks, pedals, and tabletop mounting brackets

 - Space for a laptop PC, cables, and documentation

 - Pull-out handle, with multiple positions